florianboergel/florianboergel.github.io/_outreach/warnemuender_abende.md

 author_profile: true
 ---

 During the summer months, IOW offers its popular-science lecture series “The Baltic and Other Seas.”
-In my presentation is discussed my recent work and explained how the state of the Atlantic Multidecadal Oscillation affects the Baltic Sea.
-The AMO is part of natural variability in the ocean.
-A phenomena that changes the sea surface temperature of the North Atlantic periodically every 60 - 90 years.
+In my presentation I discussed my recent work and explained how the state of the Atlantic Multidecadal Oscillation (AMO) affects the Baltic Sea.
+The AMO is part of natural variability in the ocean: a phenomenon that changes the sea surface temperature of the North Atlantic periodically every 60 - 90 years.